Published Survey

 I would like to mark this section as done.
 Yes

 Is preference given to state residents?
-Yes
+No

 Is preference given to residents of other states?
 No